Skip to main content

 We know that it’s not always clear to people in the libraries sector just what the DCMS Libraries Team does, so here’s a whistle-stop tour!

-Sitting in the Arts, Heritage and Tourism directorate at the Department for Digital, Culture, Media and Sport, our team of six works full time across a range of library issues.
-We are all civil servants and the purpose of our team is to inform and implement DCMS policy, support our ministers and act as sponsor for the British Library.
+Sitting in the Culture and Creative Industries directorate at the Department for Culture, Media and Sport, our team of seven works full time across a range of library issues.
+We are all civil servants and the purpose of our team is to inform and implement DCMS policy, support our ministers and act as sponsor for the British Library and The National Archives.

 Ministers

-The libraries Minister is Lord Parkinson, the Minister for Arts and Heritage.
-We support him in a variety of ways, including preparing briefings to support visits he makes or to inform meetings he has with representatives from across the sector.
+The Secretary of State is supported in that function by Lord Parkinson, the Minister for Arts, Heritage and Libraries.
+We assist him in a variety of ways, including preparing briefings to support visits he makes or to inform meetings he has with representatives from across the sector.

-We also support our ministers in dealing with Parliamentary Questions, correspondence, debates and Freedom Of Information (FoI) requests.
+We also provide advice to ministers dealing with Parliamentary Questions, correspondence, debates and Freedom of Information (FoI) requests.
 This often requires us to work to tight timescales.
-For example, if we receive an Ordinary Written Question we have to respond within 48 hours.
-Ministers quite rightly expect swift responses to members of the public who take the time to write in.
+For example, if we receive a Named Day Parliamentary Question we often have to provide a fully cleared response on the same day.

 Superintendence

-This responsibility is largely delegated by the Secretary of State to the Libraries Minister, and we support them by investigating any complaints that are made about library services which people think are failing to meet their statutory duty.
-You can find out more about this in the guidance we published previously.
-We also publish the Ministerial decision letters about representations that we have investigated.
+This statutory responsibility, under the Public Libraries and Museums Act 1964, is largely delegated by the Secretary of State to the Libraries Minister.
+We support the Ministers by investigating any complaints that are made about library services which people think are failing to meet their statutory duty.
+You can find out more about this in the guidance on Libraries as a Statutory Service.
+We also publish the Ministerial decision letters about complaints that we have investigated.

 Photo of the inside of a library with a spiral staircase